darsain/sly/README.md

 	// Mixed options
 	scrollBy:      0,       // Number of pixels/items for one mouse scroll event.
 0 to disable mouse scrolling.
-	dragContent:   0,       // Enable navigation by dragging the SLIDEE.
+	drag:          0,       // Enable navigation by dragging the SLIDEE.
 	elasticBounds: 0,       // Stretch SLIDEE position limits when dragging past borders.
 	speed:         0,       // Animations speed in milliseconds.
 0 to disable animations.
 	easing:        'swing', // Animations easing.
 	scrollSource:  null,    // Selector or DOM element for catching the mouse wheel event.
 Default is FRAME.
 	dragSource:    null,    // Selector or DOM element for catching the mouse dragging events.
 Default is FRAME.
 	startAt:       0,       // Starting offset in pixels or items.
-	keyboardNav:   0,       // Navigation by keyboard arrows.
-	keyboardNavByPages: 0,  // Whether the keyboard should navigate by pages instead of items.
+	keyboardNavBy: 0,       // Enable keyboard navigation by 'items' or 'pages'.

 	// Classes
 	draggedClass:  'dragged',  // Class for dragged elements (like SLIDEE or scrollbar handle).
 	activeClass:   'active',   // Class for active items and pages.
-	disabledClass: 'disabled' // Class for disabled navigation elements.
+	disabledClass: 'disabled', // Class for disabled navigation elements.

+	// Performance
+	domEvents: 1 // Disable DOM events if you are not using them.
 }, true);
 ```